mcgilldinglab/CellSexID/README.md

 ## Tech Features

+- **Python Package Integration:** Distributed as a Python package for direct integration into your existing data analysis workflows, offering programmatic control and flexibility.
-- **Simplified Workflow:** Trains on public datasets to ensure accessibility and reproducibility
+- **Simplified Workflow:** Trains on public datasets to ensure accessibility and reproducibility.
-- **Single-Cell Focus:** Tailored for single-cell RNA-seq data input in H5AD format
+- **Single-Cell Focus:** Tailored for single-cell RNA-seq data input in H5AD format.
-- **Accurate Predictions:** Utilizes advanced machine learning models (XGBoost, Logistic Regression, SVM, Random Forest)
+- **Accurate Predictions:** Utilizes advanced machine learning models (XGBoost, Logistic Regression, SVM, Random Forest).
-- **Visualization:** Provides options to visualize the distribution of predicted sexes
+- **Visualization:** Provides options to visualize the distribution of predicted sexes.
-- **Command-Line Interface:** Easy-to-use CLI for seamless integration into pipelines
+- **Command-Line Interface (CLI):** In addition to the Python package, offers a user-friendly CLI for seamless integration into command-line-based pipelines.
-- **Detailed Tutorial:** Our notebook serves as a comprehensive tutorial covering all steps, including model training and prediction
+- **Detailed Tutorial:** A comprehensive tutorial notebook covers all steps, including model training and prediction.

 ## Getting Started